Mediation: Mediation with arbitration

 Mediation has sometimes been utilized to good effect when coupled with arbitration, particularly binding arbitration, in a process called 'mediation/arbitration'.
 The process begins as a standard mediation, but if mediation fails, the mediator becomes an arbiter.

 This process is more appropriate in civil matters where rules of evidence or jurisdiction are not in dispute.
 It resembles, in some respects, criminal plea-bargaining and Confucian judicial procedure, wherein the judge also plays the role of prosecutor—rendering what, in Western European court procedures, would be considered an arbitral (even 'arbitrary') decision.

 Mediation/arbitration hybrids can pose significant ethical and process problems for mediators.
 Many of the options and successes of mediation relate to the mediator's unique role as someone who wields no coercive power over the parties or the outcome.
 The parties awareness that the mediator might later act in the role of judge could distort the process.
 Using a different individual as the arbiter addresses this concern.

 Online

 Online mediation employs online technology to provide disputants access to mediators and each other despite geographic distance, disability or other barriers to direct meeting.
 Online approaches also facilitate mediation when the value of the dispute does not justify the cost of face-to-face contact.
 Online mediation can also combine with face-to-face mediation—to allow mediation to begin sooner and/or to conduct preliminary discussions.

+The global pandemic provided the opportunity for online mediation to expand and thrive with many mediators continue to offer their services fully or partially via online mediation.

 Biased mediation

+Various criteria exist to determine whether a mediator is biased, including their prejudices from before the mediation process, their performance during the mediation itself, and the end goal they pursue through their mediation.
 Neutral mediators enter into a conflict with the main intention in ending a conflict.
 This goal tends to hasten a mediator to reach a conclusion.
 Biased mediators enter into a conflict with specific biases in favor of one party or another.
 Biased mediators look to protect their parties interest thus leading to a better, more lasting resolution.